GuillaumeMorini/orchestration-workshop/slides/k8s/daemonset.md

 - Yes, we can fool them by manually creating pods with the "right" labels

-- Bottom line: if we remove our `app=rng` label ...
+- Bottom line: if we remove our `app=test` label ...

  ...
 The pod "disappears" for its parent, which re-creates another pod to replace it